vectordotdev/timber-io/_posts/2017-04-01-quit-using-activesupport-tagged-logging.md

 Almost every production system I've seen dipped their toes in with the `request_id` tag, realizing how helpful this was, and added the `session_id`, `remote_addr`, and `user_id` tags.
-I've some applications add as many as 15 tags!
+I've seend some applications add as many as 15 tags!
 Why is this bad?
 So many reasons!

 1. **Your logs are no longer human readable.**
 2. **Your logs are exceptionally noisy.**